webdevlex/pong/README.md

   <img src="./assets/pong.gif" alt="getting started" width="600"/>

-6. Can you complete all 3 difficulties?
+6. Can you complete all 3 difficulties? 🕹️

 ## Built With

-- Python
+- Python 🐍
-- Pygame
+- Pygame 🕹️

 ## Future Updates

-- [ ] Power ups - _Spice things up with ingame power ups and abilites._
+- [ ] Power ups - _Spice things up with in-game power ups and abilites._
 - [ ] Multiplayer - _Play locally with a friend using the same keyboard._
 - [ ] Game modes - _Add new fun and exciting game modes._